Estimating Cross-validatory Predictive P-values with Integrated Importance Sampling for Disease Mapping Models: Numerical Comparisons with Two Real Datasets

 where $\hat {p}_{i}$ is an estimate of the actual LOOCV p-value ${p}_{i}$.
-This measure emphasizes on the error between $\hat p_i$ and $p_i$ when $p_i$ is very small or very large, for which we demand more on absolute error than when $p_i$ is close to $0.5$ in the problem of identifying outliers.
-A similar measure with only $p_{i}$ as denominator was suggested in~\citet{marshall2007identifying}.
-Here, we modify the denominator to consider the errors associated with large p-values because large p-values also signify outliers.
-Table \ref{tab:ppvtab} shows the averages of relative errors over 100 independent simulations for each method.
-Clearly, iIS outperforms all the other competing methods. iIS not only has smaller mean of relative errors but also smaller variability than nIS.
-The ghosting method is stable in the 100 replicated simulations but has a larger consistent relative error than iIS, indicating that the S-shape in ghosting p-values appear in all of the 100 replicated simulations. nIS is slightly better the ghosting method because it often estimates the small p-values better than the ghosting method.
-However, nIS has a larger variability.
-The relative errors in the posterior checking p-values are clearly larger than all other methods.
+This measure puts more weight on the error between $\hat p_i$ and $p_i$ when $p_i$ is very small or very large, for which we demand more on the accuracy of an estimate than when $p_i$ is close to $0.5$ in the problem of identifying divergent units.
+A similar measure with only $p_{i}$ in the denominator was suggested in~\cite{marshall2007identifying}.
+Here, we modify the denominator to consider the errors associated with large p-values because large p-values also signify divergent units.
+Table \ref{tab:ppvtab} shows the averages of these relative errors over 100 independent MCMC fittings based on the same data and model.
+Clearly, iIS outperforms all the other competing methods. iIS not only has a smaller mean relative error, but also smaller variability than other methods.
+The relative errors in the posterior predictive p-values are clearly larger than all other methods.
+The ghosting method is stable in the 100 replicated MCMC fittings, but has a relative error that is consistently larger than iIS, indicating that the S-shape in ghosting p-values appear in all of the 100 replicated MCMC fittings. nIS gives slightly better estimates of small or large (extreme) p-values better than the ghosting method; however, as shown by the three sets of nIS predictive p-values in Figure~\ref{fig:pvlambdascatter}, there is non-neglible variability in nIS predictive p-values, which is also reflected in the significantly larger standard deviation than the iIS and ghosting methods in relative errors in the 100 independent MCMC fittings.